-B.1 Legal and commercial name The legal and commercial name of the Company is Africa Oil Corp. В.2 Legal context The Company is registered and incorporated in Canada as a public company under the BCBCA.
-The incorporation number of the Company is BC0443700. В.3 Operations Africa Oil is an independent international upstream oil and gas exploration company with oil and gas interests in Ethiopia, Kenya and, through Horn Petroleum, in Puntland
+B.1 Legal and commercial name The legal and commercial name of the Company is Africa Oil Corp.
+B.2 Legal context The Company is registered and incorporated in British Columbia, Canada as a public company under the BCBCA.
+The incorporation number of the Company is BC0443700. В.3 Operations Africa Oil is an independent international upstream oil and gas exploration company with oil and gas interests in Ethiopia, Kenya and, through the Company's equity interest in Africa Energy, in Puntland (Somalia).
+The Company holds interests in over 200,000 square kilometers